Susan Unterberg: Collections

-Unterberg's work is included in the permanent collection of the Museum of Modern Art, New York, the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Jewish Museum, New York, and the Nelson-Adkins Museum of Art.
+Unterberg's work is included in the permanent collection of the Museum of Modern Art, New York, the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Jewish Museum, New York, and the Nelson-Atkins Museum of Art.

 Philanthropy

+Unterberg and her sister inherited a significant amount of money from their father Nathan Appleman, a businessman in the oil industry, upon his death in 1992.

 In July 2018, Unterberg revealed herself as the founder and sole funder of the Anonymous Was A Woman Award.
-Between 1996 and 2018, she had secretly contributed $5.5 million to the fund, which was then awarded to 220 underrecognized female artists over the age of 40.
+Between 1996 and 2024, more than 300 underrecognized female artists over the age of 40 won the award, with grants totally more than $6.5 million dollars.
 This award is "an unrestricted grant of $25,000 awarded each year to ten women artists" who have reached a critical point in their careers.

 Before 2018, she had remained anonymous so that her artwork would be evaluated in its own context, without being influenced by her contributions.
 In an interview, she described her reasons for coming forward, stating "It’s a great time for women to speak up.
 I feel I can be a better advocate having my own voice," and that she can now work openly to further the organization's cause and to encourage philanthropists and women artists.
 On top of the grant award program, Unterberg is considering other forms of programs, possibly seminars, to add balance to the organization.

+In 2025, the Grey Art Museum at New York University celebrated the award with their exhibition, Anonymous Was A Woman: The First 25 Years, featuring works by some of the recipients from 1996-2020.
+A related publication, Anonymous Was A Woman: The First 25 Years, featuing works by all the recipients from 1996-2020, was published on January 1, 2025, by the Grey Art Museum and Hirmer Verlag.